Bonds Payable Definition :

 Frequently Asked Questions (FAQs)

-1. What happens if a company defaults on bonds payable?
+What happens if a company defaults on bonds payable?

 - Bondholders may pursue legal action, and the company’s assets may be liquidated to repay debts.

-2. How do companies retire bonds early?
+How do companies retire bonds early?

-- Companies may call or buy back bonds before maturity, often at a premium.
+Companies may call or buy back bonds before maturity, often at a premium.

-3. How do bonds payable affect credit ratings?
+How do they affect credit ratings?

 Conclusion